-- Follow the completion instructions on the Completion Form (Appendix A) in the Logbook. - Answer any questions that MLITSD staff may have and provide any additional completion documentation that may be required. - Once completion is confirmed, MLITSD will issue you a Certificate of Apprenticeship and notify Skilled Trades Ontario.
+https://tmsportal.collegeoftrades.ca/web/ocot-public-services-v3/public-registry - Follow the completion instructions on the Completion Form (Appendix A) in the Log Book. - Answer any questions that MAESD staff may have, and provide any additional completion documentation they may require. - Once they confirm completion, MAESD will issue you a Certificate of Apprenticeship and notify the Ontario College of Trades of your completion.